 Stress is a major issue as we age.
 The older we get, the more responsibility we take on and the less time we have to ourselves.
-"Learning to de-stress is very important," says Rachel Goldman Ph.D., psychologist, clinical assistant professor, NYU School of Medicine.
-"If you're typically at a high-stress level to begin with, it can make managing stressful situations much more difficult and as a result can take a greater toll on your health.
-If you can fit in some "me" time into your day on a daily basis, your overall stress level or baseline is lower.
-Making sure you have good coping mechanisms to deal with stressors is important to our overall wellbeing as we age."
+“Learning to de-stress is very important,” says Rachel Goldman Ph.D., psychologist, and clinical assistant professor, NYU School of Medicine.
+“If you’re typically at a high-stress level to begin with, it can make managing stressful situations much more difficult and as a result can take a greater toll on your health.
+If you can fit in some ‘me’ time into your day on a daily basis, your overall stress level or baseline is lower.
+Making sure you have good coping mechanisms to deal with stressors is important to our overall wellbeing as we age.”

 Use Your Breath